ryanwang520/api-docs/source/includes/_integrations.md

   * Synchronization Logic:

-    The decision to initiate a push to I360 is based on the configuration in the **`is_push_drawing`** and **`is_push_proposal`** fields in the payload when binding the project.
-When a push is required, a task is generated to create the latest Drawing PDF data and export all of the user's Proposal Templates using the latest Drawing data, generating corresponding Proposal PDFs.
+    The decision to initiate a push to I360 is based on the configuration in the **`is_push_drawing`** and **`is_push_proposal`** fields in the payload when associating the project.
+When a push is requested, a task is generated to create the latest Drawing PDF data and export all pdfs of the user's Proposal Templates using the latest Drawing data.
 These files are then automatically pushed to I360 in an overwrite manner (each push will delete the previous attachments and create new ones).

   * Verification of Synchronization Results:

     Users can find these files in the Attachments of the Appointment corresponding to the Project in I360.

-### Products Information within Drawings
+### Drawing Line Items and Pricing Information

    The synchronization of Products data is manual

   * Synchronization Timing:

     - In the ArcSite app, whenever an Export Customer Proposal is successful, after viewing the generated PDF, clicking on "Done" in the top left corner will prompt a pop-up asking "Did you sell this project?"
-If the user selects "Yes," ArcSite will initiate an asynchronous task to push the Products data to I360.
+If the user selects "Yes," ArcSite will initiate an asynchronous task to push the Drawing Line Items data to I360.
     ![Untitled](https://cdn-public.arcsiteapp.com/api_docs_images/did_you_sell_project_png.png)
     - On the User Site, users can click "Send to I360" in the Drawing's Takeoff & Estimate Tab to initiate the Products data push to I360.
     ![Untitled](https://cdn-public.arcsiteapp.com/api_docs_images/user_site_push_items.png)